johnnywycliffe/OUC/docs/software.md

 - Self/Animations: Pre-programmed animations to drive LEDs in a set pattern.
 - Turn Signals/Brakes: When installed, can light up red when braking and flash yellow when using turn signals

-To choose between these, there is bluetooth mode or a joystick/button combo.
+To choose between these, there is bluetooth mode or a joystick/button combo, or can be operated by computer

-## Classes (make as seperate libraries?)
+## Classes (make seperate libraries?)
 - Menu: Handles operation ot he menu
-  - Screen: Handles screen manipulation fo rmenu class
+  - Screen: Handles screen manipulation for menu class
+  - Input: Handles joystick and button presses
   - Parser: Handles input from a serial device
     - Computer: Loads settings in ardiuno terminal when attached to a computer
     - Bluetooth: Loads data in when attached to bluetooth
-- LEDPattern: Sets LEDs to be displayed
+- LEDPreset: Sets LEDs to be displayed
+  - LEDPattern: Only contains data for an individual pattern
+  - PatternManager: Actually updates patterns, inits them based on LEDPattern fed
   - LEDManager: Handles all hardware interface functions
 - CAN: handle back and forth info to and from car
 - EEPROM manager: Saving data to eeprom

-Items kept in main:
-- Joystick Controls
-- Settings
+- Settings: Settings stuff

+## LED setup
+- 5 presets saved to EEPROM, can be recalled at any time
+- 1 Active preset; preset that will run when settings are finalized/aborted
+- 1 preset for currently being modified patterns (called test)
+- 1 LED manager
+- 1 Pattern Manager

 ### Breakdown of LED operational theory
 LEDManager: